AndrewKostka/mediawiki-docker-dev/README.md

 #### 8) Configure name resolution

 For host name resolution of the containers inside the docker network, this setup includes [DPS](http://mageddo.github.io/dns-proxy-server/latest/en/), a DNS Proxy server.
-All wikis at `*.web.mw.localhost` will automatically resolve to the nginx-proxy container's IP address.
-The web container's name is `mediawiki.mw.localhost` and all other containers can be reached from each other via their corresponding host names, defined in `docker-compose.yml`:
+All wikis at `*.web.mw.test` will automatically resolve to the nginx-proxy container's IP address.
+The web container's name is `mediawiki.mw.test` and all other containers can be reached from each other via their corresponding host names, defined in `docker-compose.yml`:
- - `dps.mw.localhost`
+ - `dps.mw.test`
- - `db-master.mw.localhost`
+ - `db-master.mw.test`
- - `db-slave.mw.localhost`
+ - `db-slave.mw.test`
- - `phpmyadmin.mw.localhost`
+ - `phpmyadmin.mw.test`
- - `graphite.mw.localhost`
+ - `graphite.mw.test`
- - `proxy.mw.localhost`
+ - `proxy.mw.test`
- - `redis.mw.localhost`
+ - `redis.mw.test`

 In order to access the containers by name from your docker host system, there are two different ways: